 If you’re an independent traveler planning your trip to Iran, you might feel overwhelmed.
 When you search online you’ll find dozens of personal recommendations of places to see and cities to visit.
 Each of them as appealing as the next.
-But for a first time visit, you want to make a balanced travel itinerary for Iran.
+But for a first-time visit, you want to make a balanced travel itinerary for Iran.
 You want to see the main highlights but with room for a little time to wander.
 You want to see as much as possible, without cramming too much in.
 Although I didn’t see the whole country, I was pretty happy with my self-made travel plan for Iran and what I saw.
-Here is my 2 weeks Iran travel itinerary as a guidance for planning your first trip to Iran.
+Here is my 2 weeks Iran travel itinerary as guidance for planning your first trip to Iran.

 Read more: for more information on budget, prices and how much money you need for your 2 weeks Iran travel itinerary, check my Iran Travel Budget post.

 Although, the other cities in Iran are well connected with Europe and the Middle Eastern region, it is very likely that you’ll fly into Imam Khomeini Airport in Tehran.
 You can apply for your visa on arrival if you meet the requirements.

 For more information: Visa on Arrival at Tehran Airport.

 It is also very likely that your Iran travel itinerary will start at night, as most flights arrive after midnight.
 After a short night sleep, go out for breakfast and explore your surrounding neighborhood.
 And after your very first acquaintances with the capital city of Iran, it is time to head to the Golastan Palace for some Persian sight-seeing.